bangyen/EasyScript/README.md

 # EasyScript

-EasyCript is a simple language transpiled in Python
+EasyCript is a simple language transpiled in Python.
+It is easy to use and to learn.

+I made this language **FOR FUN** so, don't say "Oh he is silly !
+His language will never be used", you'll be king ;-) .

 ## EasyScriptCLI

 It is the only EasyScript version available at this day.

+I want to improve first the possibilities in console and after, maybe i'll make an interpreter for source code files.

 ### Console displaying